 In addition, eligible parties can request, through IMPACT, the full, non-anonymized data for all datasets.
 Requests for full, non-anonymized datasets, are handled on a case-by-case basis, and require the signature of a memorandum of agreement.
 Please refer to the IMPACT CyberTrust website for more information (eligibility, usage restriction, etc).

-We are monitoring a number of other markets as of 2018.
-We expect to make this data available in 2019, with a six-month to one-year delay.
+We are monitoring a number of other markets as of 2019, and are in the process of analyzing some older, historically important markets for which we have data but we haven't had a chance to distill yet.
+We expect to make this data available in 2020, with a six-month to one-year delay.